Park outside: Fire risk prompts Hyundai, Kia hitch recalls

 In documents posted Tuesday by the U.S. National Highway Traffic Safety Administration, the companies said debris and moisture can accumulate in a circuit board in the tow hitch wiring.
 That can cause an electrical short, which can lead to a fire.

 Hyundai said that dealers will inspect the wiring and remove a fuse as an interim repair.
+Kia doesn’t have an interim repair.
 The companies say a final repair is being developed.

+In addition, dealers from both automakers have stopped selling the affected SUVs until repairs are made.